foldda/snappable/README.md

 ## A Working Demo

-Here is a demo of using some of the pre-made components avaiable from this repo to physically assemble an ETL app.
+Here is a demo of component-based computing - assembling an ETL app using pre-made Sanppable components avaiable from this repo.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=l0DjAjVoESo" target="_blank">